 This award is given to a boy and girl, who have been deemed to have shown a positive attitude towards their work; dealings with others; willingness to cooperate and help others and show initiative.
 These students encapsulate the Spirit of the St Elizabeth community.

 Father Bernard McLauchlin, former parish priest of Annerley, established the Father Bernard McLauchlin Bursary Fund in 1990 to commemorate the golden jubilee of his ordination to the priesthood on 24th July, 1940.
 Initially, the Fund was designed to provide annual bursaries over a five-year-period to students completing their primary school education at Mary Immaculate Primary School.
 With the merger of the Annerley and Ekibin parishes in 2003, the Trustees amended the Trust Deed to include students from St Elizabeth’s Primary School.
-At the present time, the annual bursary is $700 and this amount is paid to the recipients’ selected colleges in Term 1 of each secondary school year.

 The bursary recipients are selected by a panel consisting of the Parish Priest, the School Principal, APRE, and one or two others appointed by them.
 The selection is based on a students’ general contribution to the school community.
 The selection is not based on scholastic or sporting achievements, or on need, though these are factors that may be considered.
 In the words of Fr McLauchlin, “The recipients must be successful, industrious, and capable.
 Behaviour at home, at school and out of school must be sound.
 Attitude to parents and other children must be good and their faith must be important”.